 When a man is diagnosed with prostate cancer, it means cancerous cells are present in the prostate, the small, walnut-sized gland that produces seminal fluid.
 The urologists and oncologists at University of Missouri Health Care are highly experienced in treating this common cancer.

-According to the American Cancer Society, one in nine American men will be diagnosed with prostate cancer during their lifetime.
-Most men who have been diagnosed with prostate cancer have a very good prognosis and may not even need immediate treatment.
+According to the American Cancer Society, prostate cancer is one of the leading causes of cancer deaths among men, especially those who are 55 and older.
+Most men who have been screened and diagnosed with prostate cancer have a very good prognosis, and may not even need immediate treatment.

 Our team confers with other treatment teams to provide second opinions when a diagnosis of prostate cancer has been given.
 We work closely with other specialty groups – such as medical oncology and radiation oncology – to develop a comprehensive, personalized treatment plan for each of our patients.

 Most men who have prostate cancer are asymptomatic (have no symptoms).
 In advanced cases, a man with prostate cancer may have changes in urination patterns (needing to urinate more frequently or having the urge to urinate) or pain from the cancer having spread to the bones (metastasized).

 The American Urological Association (AUA) recommends men 40-54 get screened for prostate cancer if they have a strong family history of the disease or are African American.

 Screening for prostate cancer can save lives.
 Call today to schedule a screening.